 Meaghan LaSala, Board Chair & Political Education Committee Chair

 Ina (Indriani) Demers has attended the Southern Maine Workers’ Center (SMWC) Annual meetings for several years.
 An active member since 2014, now a member of the Work With Dignity.
-She is an active member of the Maine Education Association (MEA) and at the National level (NEA), and serves on the Human and Civil Rights and Cultural Affairs Committee, MEA Representative Assembly (RA) and the NEA RA.
-She organized and teach a group of Newcomers to learn English, collaborating with Whole Foods and local Volunteers.
+She is an active member of the Maine Education Association (MEA) and at the National level (NEA), and serves on the Human and Civil Rights and Cultural Affairs Committee.
 She is a full time educator at the Portland Public Schools district.

 Heather Foran is the Co-founder and facilitator of the The Field Academy and a long-timer server in Greater Portland area restaurants.

 Having a long term interest in social justice issues, Kirk Robbins was drawn to the SMWC after doing a Health Care is a Human Right survey, and became part of the Political Education Committee after the Annual Meeting in the spring of 2016.
 Kirk also joined the Membership Committee this year.
 Growing up in poverty in central Maine and living below the poverty line his entire adult life has impacted his political outlook.